Ralph Fiennes: 1983–1992: Theater work and film debut

-1990s
+1993–2004: Breakthrough and acclaim

-1993 was his "breakout year".
-He had a major role in Peter Greenaway's film The Baby of Mâcon with Julia Ormond, which provoked controversy and was poorly received.
-Later that year, he became known internationally for portraying the brutal Nazi concentration camp commandant Amon Göth in Steven Spielberg's Schindler's List.
+In 1993, he portrayed the brutal Nazi concentration camp commandant Amon Göth in Steven Spielberg's historical holocaust drama epic Schindler's List.
+Todd McCarthy, film critic of Variety praised his performance describing it as "extraordinary" adding that he "creates an indelible character in Goeth.
+With paunch hanging out and eyes filled with disgust both for his victims and himself, he’s like a minor-league Roman emperor gone sour with excess, a man in whom too much power and debauchery have crushed anything that might once have been good."
 For his performance in the film, he was nominated for the Academy Award for Best Supporting Actor and won the BAFTA Award for Best Supporting Actor.
 His portrayal of Göth also saw him listed at number 15 on the AFI's list of the top 50 film villains.
-Fiennes gained weight to represent Göth, but shed it afterwards.
+Fiennes gained weight to portray Göth, but shed it afterwards.
 Fiennes later stated that playing the role had a profoundly disturbing effect on him.
-In a subsequent interview, Fiennes recalled:

-Evil is cumulative.
-It happens.
-People believe that they've got to do a job, they've got to take on an ideology, that they've got a life to lead; they've got to survive, a job to do, it's every day inch by inch, little compromises, little ways of telling yourself this is how you should lead your life and suddenly then these things can happen.
-I mean, I could make a judgment myself privately, this is a terrible, evil, horrific man.
-But the job was to portray the man, the human being.
-There's a sort of banality, that everydayness, that I think was important.
-And it was in the screenplay.
-In fact, one of the first scenes with Oskar Schindler, with Liam Neeson, was a scene where I'm saying, "You don't understand how hard it is, I have to order so many-so many meters of barbed wire and so many fencing posts and I have to get so many people from A to B." And, you know, he's sort of letting off steam about the difficulties of the job.In 1994, he portrayed the American academic Charles Van Doren in Quiz Show.
-In 1996, he was nominated for the Academy Award for Best Actor for the epic World War II romantic drama The English Patient, in which he starred with Kristin Scott-Thomas.
-Fiennes's film work has encompassed a variety of genres, including thrillers (Spider), an animated Biblical epic (The Prince of Egypt), camp nostalgia (The Avengers), romantic comedy (Maid in Manhattan), and historical drama (Sunshine).
+In 1994, Fiennes portrayed the American academic Charles Van Doren in Robert Redford's historical drama Quiz Show acting opposite John Turturro and Paul Scofield.
+The film centered around the Twenty-One quiz show scandals of the 1950s.
+The film received critical acclaim as well as a nomination for the Academy Award for Best Picture.
+In 1996, he was nominated for the Academy Award for Best Actor for playing László Almásy in the epic World War II romantic drama The English Patient, in which he starred with Kristin Scott-Thomas and reunited with Binoche.
+David Ansen of Newsweek wrote, "once you're hooked, it never loses its grip on your emotions.
+A great deal of the credit belongs to Fiennes and Scott Thomas, who ignite on screen together."
+He starred in the romantic drama Oscar and Lucinda (1997) opposite Cate Blanchett, played John Steed in spy comedy The Avengers (1998), and voiced Ramesses II in an animated Biblical epic The Prince of Egypt (1998).

+Fiennes's film work has encompassed a variety of genres, including thrillers (Spider, Strange Days), romantic comedy (Maid in Manhattan), and historical drama (Sunshine).
 In 1999, Fiennes had the title role in Onegin, a film which he also helped produce.
 His sister Martha Fiennes directed, and brother Magnus composed the score.
 Fiennes portrayed Francis Dolarhyde in the 2002 film, Red Dragon, a prequel to The Silence of the Lambs and Hannibal.
-Fiennes's performance as a sympathetic serial killer with a romantic relationship with a blind girl, played by Emily Watson, was praised, with film critic David Sterritt writing, "Ralph Fiennes is scarily good as [Hannibal Lecter's] fellow lunatic."
+Fiennes's performance as a sympathetic serial killer with a romantic relationship with a blind girl, played by Emily Watson, was praised.
+Film critic David Sterritt wrote, "Ralph Fiennes is scarily good as [Hannibal Lecter's] fellow lunatic."
+Fiennes voiced Jesus in The Miracle Maker (2000), a stop-motion animated film depicting the life of Jesus.